FallenGameR/Books/sa_book_1/notes.md

 - Interest in computers, two extremes:
   - Computers are focus of life.
 May work long hours but that is not healthy, will likelly result in burn-out and this is not a recipe for a long-term success.
 If the candidate plays with a new technology it can be difficult for them to figure out how much real work is was done and how much was just playing around.
   - Compute-averse, would not use computers ouside of work.
 Sustainable lifestyle, will not burn-out (probably they already had that expirience).
 More likelly to be more productive in all the hours they do the work.
 Less likelly to try out and adopt a new technology or suggest introducing it.
+- Retention - keep the job interesting, enjoyable.
+  - If there is a tedious, repetitive task, get someone to automate those tasks.
+The person who is creating the automation will enjoy it, the SAs who no longer have to do the repetitive task will appreciate it, and efficiency will be improved.
+  - People work for money.
+People work hard for appreciation.
+People work the hardest when they love what they do.
+People work the best when they love what they do, where they do it, and who they do it for.
+  - People take jobs because of money, but people leave jobs because of bad managers.